MCP HubMCP Hub

 REST API Endpoints

-To get a session ID:
+To make tool calls, first get a session ID:

 curl "http://localhost:3000/api/sessionid"